-White-winged Cliff-Chat Myrmecocichla semirufa,
+White-winged Cliff-Chat Myrmecocichla semirufa, one of the endemics |

 Western Tigray bordering Sudan is situated below 1000 m.
 Here birds belonging to the Sudan-Guinea savannah biome can be found.
 This is the vast area ranging from West Africa up to the Ethiopian highlands.
 The Ethiopian highlands form an "island" with a relatively cool climate, compared with the surrounding hot areas, and have a totally different and unique montane bird life.
 On this isolated island a good number of species developed that are found nowhere else (the endemics).
 In Tigray the highlands rise up to over 3000 m with the highest peak of almost 4000 m.
 East of the highlands today's Tigray extends a little into the Danakil depression with some plains situated below 1500 m.
 Here a number of species is found inhabiting the Somali-Masai savannah, the lowlands East of the mountain massifs in Ethiopia and Kenya/Uganda.